-No proceedings have been initiated on or are pending against the company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45
+No proceedings have been initiated on or are pending against the company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and Rules made thereunder.

-Title deeds of immovable properties not held in name of the company (x)

-There are no immovable properties held in name of the company.
+(x) Title deeds of immovable properties not held in name of the company There are no immovable properties held in name of the company.